 If you had a horse in a stall, or a couple of very docile horses, it would probably work just fine.
-I don’t think Bermuda would work well in this feeder either.
-Basically you would need to stick to hay with a good stalk.
-Or perhaps if you fluffed the hay really well (so packed in less) that might work too.
+I don’t know whether Bermuda or Teff would work well in this feeder either.

 On the plus side it is much easier to pack/load than a hay net!

 The Hay Pillow is a type of hay net that is designed to be placed directly on the ground.
 It has a solid back and sides to prevent the hay from getting dirty and dusty.

 All of my horses like this Hay Pillow – except for my Belgian who dislikes all hay nets – and if you live in a dry (or snowy) climate, this solution would work well.
 It wouldn’t work well for a muddy, rainforest climate like mine though – unless I wanted to clean it regularly!

 The other point to keep in mind is that the Standard size only holds 8 pounds of hay, so you would need to refill several times a day.
 Again, this doesn’t work for me as my 4’x4′ Slow Grazers hold 200 lbs of hay – so I’m only filling feeders once every 3 days, which I prefer.